What is Concurrent Enrollment?

 Tips to keep in mind when considering Community College:

-- It is not mandatory to take a community college class to be admitted to college
+- It is not mandatory to take community college classes

 - All classes and grades must be reported to colleges